Tactical fire support at 6kg

-Cerberus GL has the ability to fire three 40mm grenades and perform ISR tasks before, during and after its fire mission, then return to the soldier for re-loading with cost-effective ammunition.
+Cerberus GL has the ability to fire multiple 40mm grenades and perform ISR tasks before, during and after its fire mission, then return to the soldier for re-loading with cost-effective ammunition.
 All in a package under 6kg and with an endurance of 15 minutes.

-Skyborne's unique tri-tilt rotor airframe has advantages over the competition:
+Skyborne's unique tri-tilt rotor airframe has advantages over the competition

 Allows payloads to be pointed with the rotating airframe.

 Cerberus has greater hover efficiency than a standard multi-rotor, with two larger lift fans and one control fan.

 Note: The most efficient hovering vehicle is a helicopter, with one large rotor.
 The more rotors a vehicle has, the lower the hover efficiency.

 Payload placement close to the Centre of Gravity results in significant recoil resistance over a low-slung gimbal.
 A standard armed multi-copter must hang the payload low so the gimbal can aim the armament through a large range of elevations.

 Cerberus aims the entire airframe, allowing the armament to be placed very close to the centre of gravity, reducing the recoil moment arm.